Welcome to Eriskay

 Built in 1988, Am Politician is an island asset named after the ill-fated cargo steamer SS Politician, which ran aground just of Rosinis point on Eriskay in February 1941, carrying a huge consignment of Scotch whisky.
 The dramatic salvage that followed inspired Compton Mackenzie’s beloved novel, and later film, Whisky Galore!
-LINK TO PAGE on our website

 A Touch of History at the Bar